browserstate/history.js/README.md

 ### History

-See History(https://github.com/browserstate/history.js/blob/master/History.md#files) to for a detailled list of features, changes, solved issues and bugs
+See History(https://github.com/browserstate/history.js/blob/master/History.md#files) to for a detailed list of features, changes, solved issues and bugs

 ### Involve